 If it helps, do like a lot of warm countries do and take a siesta in the afternoon heat.
 Just make sure you’re up early enough to get everything you want in and don’t nap too long or you won’t get up to enjoy the late afternoon awesomeness that summer delivers.

 No, I’m not talking about finding the band or a nice fella.
 Whether you’re having some drinks on the deck or having lunch with a bunch of friends on a terrace, water misters are a great way to stay cool on a hot summer afternoon.

 Hanging in your backyard catching a few rays solo or going for a hike and need a quick cool off session?
 Well, there are misters for that too.
-You can choose between personal handheld misters or large ones for everyone to share like the Misty Mate Cool Camper 6 Portable Misting System.
-Find prices on My Cooling Store here.
+You can choose between personal handheld misters like the TianNorth portable misting fan or large ones for everyone to share.
+See TianNorth prices here.

 Tip!
 When we’re feeling really hot, we just put the garden sprayer on low and give it to the kids.
 Guaranteed soaking!

 This won’t help much when the temperature is pushing a hundred but even so, finding a place in the shade is a surefire way to cool off and prevent sun stroke.
 Can’t find a tree nearby?
 Bring yourself an umbrella or, if there’s a group of you, a sun shade will do the trick as well.

 If you’re just enjoying being outside, consider hanging out on the opposite side of the house for few hours when the sun is the warmest and if you’re thinking of going for a hike, consider a trail that’s naturally shaded rather than walking in the full sun.